MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights-new.md

 * Email that was sent from a shared mailbox
 * Email that was sent more than 14 days ago.
 * Email in which the total number of recipients (the sum of all of the recipients in the To:, Cc:, and Bcc: fields) is less than five.
 * Email sent to modern groups.
 (If users are following the modern group, they are included in the count.)

+-->

 ## View outstanding tasks

-It is easy to lose track of your tasks and commitments to your colleagues over email.
-The View outstanding tasks card can help you make sure nothing falls through the cracks by reminding you of tasks that you've agreed to do, based on your sent mails and requests from your colleagues during the last 14 days of email communication.
+It is easy to lose track of commitments that you've made to your colleagues in email.
+The **View outstanding tasks** insight helps you make sure nothing falls through the cracks by reminding you of tasks that you've agreed to do.
+It is based on emails that you've sent and requests from your colleagues during the last 14 days of email communication.
 For example:

  * "I will send you the latest report tomorrow"
  * "Will get back to you by end of the week with a suitable meeting time"